scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Transition Mechanisms {#transition-mechanisms}
 As presented in {{I-D.dekater-scion-overview}}, incremental deployability is a focus area of SCION's design.
 It comprises transition mechanisms that allow partial deployment and coexistence with existing protocols.
-These mechanisms require different levels of changes in existing systems and have different maturity levels (from research to production).
+These mechanisms require different levels of changes in existing systems and have different maturity levels (from production-grade to research prototype).
 Rather than describing how each mechanism works, this document provides a short summary of each approach, focusing on its functions and properties, as well as on how it reuses, extends, or interacts with existing protocols.

 - *SCION-IP-Gateway (SIG).* A SCION-IP-Gateway (SIG) encapsulates regular IP packets into SCION packets with a corresponding SIG at the destination that performs the decapsulation.